sergiooramas/elvis/README.md

 ## Needed files

-To run the output homogenizer you have to download the following files from <a target="_blank" href="http://dbpedia.org/Downloads2015-04">DBpedia</a> and put them in the dbpedia folder.
+The homogenizer needs information from DBpedia.
+We have set up a server to query this information.
+However, the performance of this server is slow.
+If you need to process a big amount of data it highly recommended to download the DBpedia files in your machine.
+There is an argument when calling the homogenizer where you can choose to use local or remote DBpedia data.
+To use it locally, you have to download the following files from <a target="_blank" href="http://dbpedia.org/Downloads2015-04">DBpedia</a> and put them in the dbpedia folder.

 <a target="_blank" href="http://downloads.dbpedia.org/2015-04/core-i18n/en/article-categories_en.nt.bz2">article_categories_en.nt</a><br/>
 <a target="_blank" href="http://downloads.dbpedia.org/2015-04/core-i18n/en/instance-types_en.nt.bz2">instance_types_en.nt</a><br/>